What are the Best Things to Do in Valencia?

 Keep in mind that the Spanish don’t have dinner before 8pm (10pm is a much more appropriate time) so save this area for the end of your day to really soak up the atmosphere.

-11. Visit some of Valencia’s many museums
+11. Visit Some of Valencia’s Many Museums

 Valencia has a surprisingly large offering of museums.
 From art and history museums to a ceramics museum and a museum dedicated to the famous Fallas festival.

 Most museums are small so they won’t take up much of your time and most only cost around 2 euros to enter.

 Check this link for a list of museums in Valencia.